exa-byte/CCTurtleRemoteController/README.md

     * allow http calls to localhost in your <mcsavegame>/serverconfig/computercraft-server.toml
 6. Build the frontend using `npm run build`
 7. Run the server: `npm run server`
-8. You can now reach the ui from http://localhost/
+8. You can now reach the ui from http://localhost/ or your public ip address if you chose the second option in step 4
 9. Add any amount of turtles by running `wget run https://raw.githubusercontent.com/exa-byte/CCTurtleRemoteController/main/turtle/startup` in the turtles command line and following the displayed instructions
 10. You can now select a turtle id in the top left corner of the ui and press the `toggle follow` button to move the camera to it
 11. The selected turtle can be controlled by the buttons on the interface or some basic keyboard shortcuts (wasdqe)